 Millions of Poles suffered and died during World War II.
 In addition to Polish soldiers fighting Nazi Germany, nearly two million non-Jewish Polish civilians perished in the conflict (this compares to three million of the country’s Jewish citizens).
-In retaliation for the Warsaw Uprising in 1944, the Germans torched the Polish capital, Warsaw, and destroyed something like 85 percent of the city.
-It had to be rebuilt nearly totally from scratch.
+In retaliation for the Warsaw Uprising in 1944, the Germans torched the Polish capital, Warsaw, and destroyed 85 percent of the city.
+It had to be rebuilt from scratch.

 To add insult to injury, the Nazis placed some of their most notorious extermination camps on occupied Polish soil.
 Not only did the Germans invade Poland to kick off the start of the war in 1939, they exported many of their most horrific crimes and murders – the bones and ashes and moral stench – to their eastern neighbor.
-It’s no exaggeration to say that some parts of Poland are only now economically (and spiritually) healing.
+It’s no exaggeration to say that parts of Poland are only now economically (and spiritually) healing.

-When people (often innocently and without any rancor toward Poland) make reference to “death camps in Poland” or even “Polish death camps,” they’re almost always referring to the geography of the Holocaust and not implying that Poland had anything directly to do with it.
+When people (often innocently and without any rancor toward Poland) make reference to “death camps in Poland” or even “Polish death camps,” they’re almost always referring to the geography of the Holocaust and not implying Poland had anything to do with it.
 Still, it’s not at all hard to see how this would rankle many Poles.
 (One of the more controversial provisions of the bill would impose a jail term for anyone using the phrase “Polish death camps.”)

-These indisputable facts stand behind the recent moves by Poland’s nationalist ruling party to stifle discussion of direct Polish involvement in the mass killings.
-And seen from this perspective, those actions don’t appear all that unreasonable.
+These facts stand behind the recent moves by Poland’s nationalist ruling party to stifle discussion of direct Polish involvement in the mass killings.
+And seen from this perspective, those actions don’t appear that unreasonable.